kermage/ThemePlate/README.md

 > *"A framework to handle everything related in developing a full-featured WordPress theme"*

 It includes adding custom metaboxes to posts and terms, registering custom post types and taxonomies, and creating theme settings/options page.
+Also comes with a markup cleaner and a clean navwalker.

 ## Features
 - Work similarly to native WordPress function/methods